Skip to content

 db.run("CREATE (:User {name:'Alice'})")?;

-exec: Stream one or more result tables
+exec: Stream result tables

 let mut stream = db.exec("MATCH (u:User) RETURN u.name AS name")?;